Leonard Yellow Horse

 It’s a calling from the Elders who want to be seen again, but through the roots.
 It’s not what I put into the root; the root has a voice and a character of its own.
 No two pieces are the same.
 Each piece is unique.

-His distinctive figures are carved from cottonwood root sourced from dry riverbeds on the Pine Ridge Reservation and beginning in 2020, in Oklahoma.
+His distinctive figures are carved from cottonwood root sourced from dry riverbeds on the Pine Ridge Reservation.
 The unique characteristics of each piece of wood dictate the attributes of each figure.
 Hand carved with details added using a torch tool, each piece is signed with the artist's distinctive signature.

 Leonard was born in 1971 in Chadron, Nebraska and has lived most of his life in South Dakota.
 He currently lives in Tulsa, Oklahoma with his wife Lisa Marie and their three children.